phpgears/aggregate/README.md

 }
 ```

-Most used aggregate identities are UUID values, for that reason there is already a `Gears\Aggregate\UuidAggregateIdentity` identity ready to be used
+Most widely used aggregate identities are UUID based, for that reason some UUID aggregate identity classes are provided for you to use or extend from

+* `Gears\Aggregate\UuidAggregateIdentity` Basic plain UUID aggregate identity
+* `Gears\Aggregate\ShortUuidAggregateIdentity` Shortened UUID aggregate identity.
+Requires [pascaldevink/shortuuid](https://github.com/pascaldevink/shortuuid)
+* `Gears\Aggregate\HashUuidAggregateIdentity` Hashed UUID aggregate identity.
+Requires [hashids/hashids](https://github.com/ivanakimov/hashids.php)

+Both ShortUuidAggregateIdentity and HashUuidAggregateIdentity allows you to recover original UUID

-If you want to expand on aggregate identities head to [gears/identity](https://github.com/phpgears/identity)
+If you want to expand on UUID aggregate identities head to [gears/identity](https://github.com/phpgears/identity)

 ### Aggregate root